Aven Nelson: Biography

-Nelson was born at Sugar Creek, in Lee County, Iowa to parents Christen Nelson and Anne (Evenson) Nelson, who had immigrated from Norway.
+Nelson was born at Sugar Creek, in Lee County, Iowa to parents Christen Nelson and Anne Nelson, who had immigrated from Norway.
+His father was born Christen Nielssen Espevig, the second last name identifying a place near Stavanger in Norway and the first due to being the son of Niels.
+His name was changed on his American citizenship papers.
+Christen immigrated to America in 1843 and was joined by Anna Evenson Soppeland, his prospective wife in 1848.
+They married upon her arrival in Chicago and then set out for Christen's eighty acre farm.

 Aven was the youngest of four children in a Quaker family.
 He attended Kirksville State Normal School in Kirksville, Missouri from which he was graduated in 1883 with his Bachelor of Arts degree, while in 1887 he received the M. S. D. degree.
 He further continued his education in Drury College at Springfield, Missouri, which conferred upon him a Master of Science degree in 1890.
 He next entered Harvard University was awarded the Master of Arts degree in 1892.

 In 1893, he co-founded the Rocky Mountain Herbarium.

 At that time he started to curate and edit large duplicate series of herbarium specimens with printed labels and fixed titles, among others Plants of Wyoming.
 From the Rocky Mountain Herbarium and Plants of Yellowstone National Park.
 From the Rocky Mountain Herbarium.
 These large and widely distributed collections are sometimes confused with exsiccata works.